 — Use only libraries that are known to have been developed with consistent and validated interface requirements.

-NOTE: Several approaches can be taken, some work best if used in conjunction with each other.
+NOTE Several approaches can be taken, some work best if used in conjunction with each other.

 Implications for language design and evolution

 In future language design and evolution activities, consider the following items: